shenhanlee/hugopage/content/authors/admin/_index.md

   - Cancer Biology

 education:
-  - area: Membership of the Royal College of Surgeons of the United Kingdom & Ireland (MRCS)
+  - area: Membership of the Royal College of Surgeons (MRCS)
     institution: Royal College of Surgeons in Ireland
     date_end: 2018-03-01
-  - area: Bachelor of Medicine & Bachelor of Surgery (MBBS)
+  - area: Bachelor of Medicine & Bachelor of Surgery (MBBS), Clinical Medicine
-    insitution: Barts & The London School of Medicine & Dentistry, Queen Mary University of London
+    institution: Barts & The London School of Medicine & Dentistry, Queen Mary University of London
     date_start: 2007-09-01
     date_end: 2014-05-31
   - area: Doctor of Philosophy (PhD), Oncology